 The Kittitas County Conservation District is an independent public agency established in 1942 under Chapter 89.08 of the Revised Code of Washington (RCW) to assist landowners and operators to protect and enhance natural resources.
 The District serves all unincorporated areas of Kittitas County, as well as the City of Cle Elum.
 The incorporated cities of Kittitas, Ellensburg, South Cle Elum, and Roslyn are not included in the District’s service area at this time.
 An incorporated area may opt in or out of the District by resolution of their City Council at any time.

-Since 2007, the District has collected a Special Assessment as allowed by Chapter 89.08.400 RCW.
+Beginning in 2007, the District collected a Special Assessment as allowed by Chapter 89.08.400 RCW.
 Special assessments are authorized to be imposed for conservation districts to fund activities and programs declared to be of special benefit to lands to conserve natural resources, including soil and water, and may be used as the basis upon which special assessments are imposed.
 The RCW authorizes the county legislative authority of the county in which the conservation district is located to accept the proposed assessment for a period not to exceed ten years in duration.
 The Kittitas Board of County Commissioners did so in 2006 for a period of 10 years beginning in 2007.
-This year is the final year of our Special Assessment.
-Read our latest annual report for the Special Assessment here.
+The last year of the Special Assessment was 2016.
+Read our last annual report for the Special Assessment here.

 Due to pending litigation in Washington State regarding property assessments, several conservation districts, including the Pierce, King, Snohomish, Mason, and Spokane Conservation Districts collaborated in the 2012 Legislative Session to add an alternative method of collecting local revenue called a rate or a charge.
 This method is described in RCW 89.08.405.
 A conservation district cannot impose both an assessment (89.08.400) and a rate or charge (89.08.405).
 An assessment is generally related to a service or improvement that adds value to a parcel of property.
 Alternately, a rate is a charge intended to recover the cost of public improvements, services or programs, received by or available to properties in the District, or to pay for costs to mitigate negative impacts on natural resources from those properties i.e. protection of soil and water quality, forest health, or habitat restoration.
 Under rates and charges, each eligible parcel is subject to a charge; there is still a cap of $5 per parcel on eligible parcels to be charged and $0.10 per acre; and, rates cannot be increased without authorization from the State Legislature, the KCCD Board of Supervisors, and the Board of County Commissioners.

-The KCCD is sought to renew the local funding currently collected through an assessment.
-In that renewal process, the KCCD proposed to switch to rates and charges.
-In doing so, a rates analysis is necessary and is available here.
-The property owners within the KCCD service area may see a slight difference in their annual bill due to the results of this rate analysis.
-However, the funds will still be collected through the property tax statements sent by the County, and there will still be a maximum of $5 per parcel and $0.10 per acre.
+In 2016, the KCCD sought to renew the local funding collected through an assessment by replacing it with a system of rates and charges.
+In doing so, a rates analysis was necessary and is available here.
+The property owners within the KCCD service area may have seen a slight difference in their annual bill starting in 2017 due to the results of this rate analysis.
+However, the funds will are still collected through the property tax statements sent by the County, and there remains a statutory maximum of $5 per parcel and $0.10 per acre.